srobo/runbook/docs/teams/registration.md

 As kickstart gets closer, it's useful to start confirming teams and sending them relevant information ([example email](https://github.com/srobo/team-emails/blob/master/SR2019/2018-10-10-place-confirmation.md)).
 Confirming early allows team leaders to plan and schedule transport on their end.

 If the forum and IDE are being used, then create the team leader's account and send them their credentials to log in and start setting up their team(s).

+When confirming their place in the competition, it's also necessary to confirm which kickstart to expect them at.
+At this point, ensure the [Kit Team](https://studentrobotics.org/kitbook/kit-team/logistics/kit-transport/) are aware of how many kits are needed at each kickstart venue and how many need dispatching directly to teams.